History of State Bank of India

 - John Mathai was the first chairman of SBI.

-- State Bank of India is the country's largest public sector bank of India.
+- State Bank of India is the country's largest public sector bank in India.

 - Quick & Easy payment facility to customers on Merchant site.